BowenL0218/MMVC_video_codec/README.md

 ## Arithmetic Coding
 To use the entropy coding method in this paper, download the general code library in Python with [arithmetic coding](https://github.com/ahmedfgad/ArithmeticEncodingPython).
 (The code is not provided in this repository due to the license conflict.)

-## Trian a new model
+## Train a new model
+Please download the optical flow model into the Optical_flow_master folder, and change the path in the corresponding file.
+The method that we used in this paper is RAFT algorithm.
 To train a model with optical flow conditioned prediction,
 ```sh
 $ python train_new_model.py
 ```